A note on thermal effects in non-linear models for plasma-based acceleration: Model Characterization and Comparison with Numerical Simulations

-The results of this parametric scan are shown in~\cref{fig:6} for three values of background temperature, $k_bT_i = 0, 1, 2 \; \rm{keV}$.
+The results of this parametric scan are shown in~\cref{fig:5} for three values of background temperature, $\corr{k_B}T_i = 0.0, 1.5, 3.0 \; \rm{keV}$.
 Comparisons of the $10\%$ error curves (depicted as dashed white lines in the figure) show that an increase in temperature implies a change in the optimal values of both $\Delta_l$ and $\epsilon$.
 The \textit{single-sheath} parametrization of the source term adopted by~\cite{lu-2006,lu-2006-b} and in this work implies that the contribution of the source term $S$ to the pseudo-potential $\psi$ can be effectively divided into three distinct regions: an inner cavity, a narrow electron sheath, and an outer linear-response region where plasma perturbation is minimal.
-One then sees that as $k_b T_i$ increases, the $10\%$ error curves marking the optimal parameters region shifts downward.
-This shows that the optimal $\Delta_l$, expected to be on the order of the cold plasma wavelength $k_p^{-1}$ (equal to $1$ in dimensionless coordinates~\cite{lu-2006,lu-2006-b}), should slightly decrease.
-This trend can be interpreted as a consequence of the overall compression of characteristic length scales in warm plasmas compared to cold ones.
-Since $\Delta_l$ represents the characteristic length of the linear response region~\cite{lu-2006,lu-2006-b}, a slight thermal contraction is therefore expected.
-Conversely, the parameter $\Delta_s=\epsilon r_b$ sets the width of the sheath region, where the source term rises sharply.
-As shown in~\cref{fig:3}, the height of this region diminishes with increasing temperature; charge conservation then requires a compensating increase in its width.
-In~\cref{fig:6}, this is reflected into a "thermal shrinkage" of the $10\%$ error curves at low $\epsilon$, effectively excluding these values from the optimal region.
-Overall, as the background temperature increases, the contribution from the sheath region becomes progressively less significant (see~\cref{fig:3}).
-Accordingly, a reduction in the $\Delta$ parameter as a whole is expected to reflect this diminished role.
+One then sees that as $\corr{k_B} T_i$ increases, the $10\%$ error curves marking the optimal parameters region shifts downward.
+This shows that the optimal $\Delta_l$, expected to be on the order of the cold plasma wavelength $k_p^{-1}$ in the cold limit (equal to $1$ in dimensionless coordinates~\cite{lu-2006,lu-2006-b}), decreases.
+This trend can be interpreted as a consequence of the overall compression of characteristic length scales in warm plasmas compared to cold ones\corr{~\cite{bohm-1949,clemmow-1956}}.
+Additionally, the parameter $\Delta_s=\epsilon r_b$ sets the width of the sheath region, where the source term rises sharply.
+As shown in~\cref{fig:4}, the height of this region diminishes with increasing temperature; charge conservation then requires a compensating increase in its width.
+In~\cref{fig:5}, this is reflected into a "thermal shrinkage" of the $10\%$ error curves at low $\epsilon$, effectively excluding these values from the optimal region.